 A side note: Basic Appraisal Procedures and Basic Appraisal Principles also have value for those interested in becoming certified real estate appraisers.

-Combine more Commission-Developed and -Approved courses to finish
+Combine more Commission-Developed and Elective courses to finish

 Do, but don’t over-do

 No more than 4 credits will be granted by the commission in specific areas of study.
-An example: although the commission has approved three two-credit appraisal courses – Basic Residential Appraisal Procedures, Basic Residential Appraisal Principles, Valuation of Residential Property – only any two of them will be accepted by the commission in fulfillment of the educational requirements.
+An example: although the commission has approved four two-credit appraisal courses – Basic Residential Appraisal Procedures, Basic Residential Appraisal Principles, Valuation of Residential Property, and Valuation of Income Producing Property – only any two of them will be accepted by the commission in fulfillment of the educational requirements.